aryemans/ml_project/final.markdown

 Following training, a **per-class threshold optimization** was performed.
 Each class’s threshold was adjusted over a fine-grained grid [0.1, 0.9], optimizing for a combined F1 score across multiple averaging strategies (macro, micro, weighted).
 This process increased performance by tailoring the classification sensitivity for each label.

 This model benefits from the deep contextual signals encoded in BERT embeddings while maintaining the interpretability and scalability of linear classifiers.
-#### Naive Bayes with TF-IDF Features

-We implemented a Naive Bayes classifier using a **One-vs-Rest (OvR)** strategy to handle multi-label classification across 16 research categories.
-After receiving guidance on providing a baseline of our BERT-based models to show potential enhancement or shortcoming of leveraging semantic understanding via BERT, we decided to implement a Naive Bayes, TF-IDF-based model.

-For input features, we applied **TF-IDF vectorization** to each paper’s abstract and results section after preprocessing.
-Preprocessing included tokenization, stopword removal, and lemmatization using **NLTK**, followed by transformation using **sklearn**’s `TfidfVectorizer` with the following configuration: `max_features = 175` (to not over-complicate the simple model) and `ngram_range = (1, 1)`.

-This setup captures unigram term importance while reducing the feature space for efficiency—so as to make it as close to a simple keyword-based classifier as possible.

-The classifier used was **sklearn**’s `MultinomialNB` wrapped in a `OneVsRestClassifier`, with: `alpha = 0.8` (to apply smoothing and prevent zero probabilities).

-The model was trained on the TF-IDF features and evaluated using F1-micro and F1-macro metrics.
-We further refined classification performance using a **threshold optimization** routine.
-For each class, the probability threshold was tuned in the range `[0.1, 0.9]` to maximize the average of F1-macro scores.
-This allowed the model to account for class imbalance and better control the decision boundary for each label.

-This Naive Bayes approach provides a simple yet effective baseline for multi-label text classification and demonstrates reasonable performance when paired with carefully engineered keyword-based features and threshold tuning.
 #### Support Vector Machine (SVM)
 ##### **TF-IDF + LinearSVC (SVM)**
 We implemented a multi-label Support Vector Machine classifier using **sklearn**’s **LinearSVC** in a One-vs-Rest (OvR) configuration.
 To enhance probabilistic interpretability, each binary classifier was calibrated using **CalibratedClassifierCV** with sigmoid scaling.